indaco/vitepress-templ-preview/website/docs/guide/getting-started.md

 ```

 > [!IMPORTANT]
-> Additionally, `renderForLocalSearch` accepts a fourth parameter to specify the `inputDir`, if it has been set in the plugin options.
+> Additionally, `sanitizeMarkdownForSearch` accepts a fourth parameter to specify the `inputDir`, if it has been set in the plugin options.
 For details, refer to the [Plugin Options](/customization/plugin-options).

 ## Templ Project Setup